extent-framework/extentreports-dotnet-cli/Readme.md

 extent -i results/nunit.xml -o results/ -r v3html
 ```

-Do you use `html` and `v3html` reporters at once as this may result in clashes.
+Do not use `html` and `v3html` reporters at once as this may result in clashes.

 ### License